grafana/opensearch-datasource/devenv/README.md

 ### To set it up and add it as a Grafana datasource:

 1. Clone the Data [Prepper project](https://github.com/opensearch-project/data-prepper)
-2. Change the line `image:jaegertracing/example-hotrod:latest` to `image: jaegertracing/example-hotrod:1.41.0`
+2. Change the line `image: jaegertracing/example-hotrod:latest` to `image: jaegertracing/example-hotrod:1.41.0` in docker-compose.yml
 3. Go to the `examples/jaeger-hotrod` directory and start the containers with `docker compose up`

 - The app that generates the traces is at [:8000](http://localhost:8080).
 Clicking on the buttons in the app generates test traces.